Cardiothoracic Surgery Division

 In addition to our heart failure program, UVA’s ECMO team is the only one in Virginia named a Center of Excellence with Gold Status from the Extracorporeal Life Support Organization.
 In extreme cases of cardiopulmonary failure, UVA can support patients with a special life support machine to act as your heart and lungs and pump blood to the body and vital organs.
 UVA has developed an ECMO transport system to bring patients who need ECMO to UVA urgently as well as expertise in definitive therapies beyond ECMO which may include LVADs and heart transplantation.

 Coronary artery disease remains one of the leading causes of death in Virginia.
 UVA has long employed a heart team approach to treat patients with complex coronary artery disease combining the expertise of cardiologists and surgeons who specialize in fixing blocked coronary arteries.
 UVA has received the highest possible rating from the U.S. News & World Report in heart bypass surgery.
-UVA surgeons can perform standard open CABG procedures often using multiple arteries to perform bypass surgery as well as minimally invasive CABG through without breaking the breast bone.
-In addition, UVA has been a leader in numerous NIH and industry sponsored trials and is the only in Virginia to offer cutting edge technologies to patients undergoing CABG surgery including hybrid coronary revascularization (combining stents with minimally invasive CABG), and using a special external wrap to help vein bypasses last longer.
+UVA surgeons can perform complex coronary bypass procedures often using multiple arteries to perform bypass surgery as well as minimally invasive CABG without breaking the breastbone.
+In addition, UVA has been a leader in numerous NIH and industry sponsored trials and is the only in Virginia to offer cutting edge technologies to patients undergoing CABG surgery including hybrid coronary revascularization (combining stents with minimally invasive CABG).

 UVA has long been a major referral center across the state and region for treating patients with complex aortic disease.
 Recently UVA has created a comprehensive Complex Aortic Disease Center.
 Our center provides the full array of treatments to patients with aortic disease including percutaneous endografting, complex open surgery, and hybrid approaches combining the two.
 UVA has access to many of the cutting edge trials and therapies that are in development, giving patients options that they may not have had before.
 Furthermore, UVA surgeons have developed many techniques over the years that have been employed by other surgeons across the world.
 Cardiac surgeons, vascular surgeons, cardiologists, and interventional radiologists all work collaboratively at UVA to provide the best care possible to treat aortic diseases, including congenital and acquired aortic diseases.